-Tash believed it was her job as the older sister to make things easier they were dead: She felt so lost and alone that she thought she'd go crazy.
+Tash believed it was her job as the older sister to make things easier for Zak, but she missed her parents terribly.
+She remembered the day she heard they were dead: She felt so lost and alone that she thought she'd go crazy.